-- 1. The removal of stylistically inconsistent porch infill is recommended, but not required. - 2.
-Infill of porches is generally not recommended.
-Any application before the Syracuse Landmark Preservation Board for porch infill has to substantially preserve the original design and not irreversibly damage historic material.
+- 1. The removal of preexisting inappropriate porch infill is generally recommended. - 2.
+New infill of porches is generally not recommended.
+Any application for porch infill has to substantially preserve the original design and not irreversibly damage historic material.
 Porch details should be retained.
-The Board will consider each application on a case-by-case basis.